Cordial Networking, Projects to Watch: Report from 3DWire 2017

 {gallery}stories/festivals/2017/3dwire-projects{/gallery}

-Isabel Herguera (Amore d'Inverno, Sailor's Grave) makes Sultana's Dream, a highly interesting documentary animation feature project in 2D animation.
-Fascinated by the story and by its author, Rokeya Hossain, Inés embarks on a journey across India with the purpose of turning the story into a film. said that film is a co-production between Spain, Portugal and Italy; Chelo Loureiro, the film's producer, says the film crew is now in India, researching and developing film backgrounds.
+Isabel Herguera (Amore d'Inverno, Sailor's Grave) is making Sultana's Dream, a highly interesting documentary animation feature project in 2D animation.
+Fascinated by the story and by its author, Rokeya Hossain, Inés embarks on a journey across India with the purpose of turning the story into a film.
+The film is a co-production between Spain, Portugal, and Italy; Chelo Loureiro, the film's producer, says the film crew is now in India, researching and developing film backgrounds.

-Colombia was a guest country in 3DWire, and Carlos Smith (of Hierro Animacion) along with French IKKI films have crafted a feature in development L'Otra Forma, a creative project on conformism with a square mentality attribute.
+Colombia was a guest country in 3DWire, and Carlos Smith (of Hierro Animación), along with French IKKI Films, has crafted a feature in development, L'Otra Forma, a creative project exploring conformism with a square mentality.

 3DWire Animation, Video Games and New Media Festival and Market took place in Segovia, 5-8 October 2017.
 Professionals from 14 countries (Germany, Argentina, Colombia, Denmark, Ecuador, United States, Estonia, Philippines, France, Japan, Ireland, Mexico, Portugal and United Kingdom) attending its ninth edition.